cosmos/testnets/README.md

 ### 1. Rolling testnets for each gaia upgrade.

 These testnets aim to help validators set up robust automation around upgrades using Cosmovisor.
 This phase includes working directly with validators to understand current pain points and develop tools and processes to support their workflows.
-The `v6-vega` testnet was in Q4 2021 and the `v7-theta` testnet was in Q1 2022.
+The `v6-vega` testnet was in Q4 2021 and we are currently working on `v7-theta` testnet for Q1 2022.

 Based on learnings from vega, we will configure `v7-theta` so that:
 * Testnet coordinators will operate 4+ validators with combined voting power exceeding 75% total power